medic/cht-docs/content/en/core/overview/test-data-generator.md

 ## Setup and Getting Started

-Instructions on setting up the project and getting it running on a local machine.
+Instructions on setting up the project and getting it running on a local machine:

-- Set the `COUCH_URL` environment variable to point your test instance, for example it is something similar to this: `http://[user]:[pass]@[host]:[port]/medic`
+1. Set the `COUCH_URL` environment variable to point to your test instance, for example: `http://[user]:[pass]@[host]:[port]/medic`
-- Double-check your CHT test instance is running
+1. Double-check your CHT test instance is running
-- Clone or fork the [test data generator repository](https://github.com/medic/test-data-generator)
+1. Clone or fork the [test data generator repository](https://github.com/medic/test-data-generator)
-- Install and build the project by running `npm ci` in the project root folder
+1. Install and build the project by running `npm ci` in the project root folder
-- Design the test data in a custom JavaScript file.
-See section [Designing Test Data](#designing-test-data).
+1. Design the test data in a custom JavaScript file.
+See section on [designing test data](#designing-test-data).
-- Build, generate data and upload by running `npm run generate *path_to_your_custom_design_file*`
+1. Build, generate data and upload by running `npm run generate *path_to_your_custom_design_file*`

-### Install it globally
+### Install test data generator globally
 Another option is to install the tool globally:
-- Install package dependencies and build the project `npm ci`
+1. Install package dependencies and build the project `npm ci`
-- Run `npm install -g` in the project root folder
+1. Run `npm install -g` in the project root folder
-- Build, generate and upload data by running `tdg <path_to_your_custom_design_file>`.
+1. Build, generate and upload data by running `tdg <path_to_your_custom_design_file>`.

 ### Use it with Docker
 The tool is also available in Docker:
-- Create the image `docker build -t test-data-generator .`
+1. Create the image `docker build -t test-data-generator .`
-- Run the container `docker run --rm -it -v <folder_path_of_your_design_file>:/app/test-data -e COUCH_URL=<test_instance_CouchDB_URL> -e FILE=<your_design_file> test-data-generator`
+1. Run the container `docker run --rm -it -v <folder_path_of_your_design_file>:/app/test-data -e COUCH_URL=<test_instance_CouchDB_URL> -e FILE=<your_design_file> test-data-generator`

 ## Designing Test Data

 Steps to design the test data:

 1. Create a custom JavaScript file that exports a `default` function.
 This function should match the [`DocDesign` type](https://github.com/medic/test-data-generator/blob/main/src/doc-design.ts).
-2. Your custom function should return an array of [`DesignSpec`](https://github.com/medic/test-data-generator/blob/main/src/doc-design.ts) objects that define the structure of your data to create.
+2. Your custom function should return an array of [`DesignSpec`](https://github.com/medic/test-data-generator/blob/main/src/doc-design.ts) objects that define the structure of the data to be created.
 3. Generate and upload data `npm run generate *path_to_your_custom_design_file*`.
 That's all!
 You can check the data in the CHT's CouchDB.

 Note that `getDoc` function should return an object with at least a `type: string`.
-Remember that `type` is a `data_record` for reports, but when it comes to contacts, use the `contact_types` defined in your CHT project's `app-settings.json`.
+Remember that `type` is a `data_record` for reports, but when it comes to contacts, use the `contact_types` defined in your CHT project's `app-settings.json` file.

 ### Example
 ```js